This is the logo for the 106th website.

 Dear Sam:

 Celebrating our 25th year in the restaurant, cocktail lounge and motel business.
 Nine miles from Gettysburg.
 Intended to attend last reunion.
 We hope for the next.
 We have been very busy.
 Have met Charles Peyser of Hanover, PA.
-Would like to meet BG Leo T. McMahon who lives only thirty minutes away.
+Would like to meet Brig.
+Gen. Leo T. McMahon who lives only thirty minutes away.

 Vernon S. Lehr (HQ Btry/5891 Pixie Motel 3480 Carlisle Drive New Oxford, PA 17350